lucavalli17/PHP-PDO/README.md

-# Project Title
-PHP MINI PROJECT USING PDO EXTENSION
+# PHP MINI PROJECT USING PDO EXTENSION

 ### Description
 This project could help you to make: